 Predictive lead scoring algorithm for account-based marketing would require uploading accounts that are labeled as “wins” or “losses.”
 The algorithm would look for future customers similar to how image labeling algorithm looks for similar images.
 Predictive model uses firmographic fit, company-level data, intent (using attribution data) and engagement to refine the model.

 Why Predictive Lead Scoring Model Fails?

 Predictive lead scoring model is a “black-box” without data.
-For a model to deliver statistically accurate model, it needs at least 18-months of data.
+For a model to deliver a statistically accurate model, it needs at least 18 months of data.
 Also, the predictive scoring model is reactive because it only looks at the current and past data.
 As the world moves beyond CRM predictive lead scoring model might not be the best means to find opportunities in the future.

 Due to the shortfalls in the predictive model, marketers have now started evaluating prescriptive models.
 Prescriptive models can design nuanced, personalized rankings and recommendations.
 The prescriptive model moves beyond firmographic data and maps relationship between people and companies.
 The prescriptive model offers personalized recommendations for individual sales representatives and who they’re selling to.
 The model is proactive as it uses real-time data to prescribe your next customer.

 These are early days of predictive lead scoring and companies with vast amounts of data are more likely to arrive at an accurate predictive lead scoring model.
 On another hand, you have start-ups like Node which are trying to make prescriptive a reality for marketers.
 Either way, it is important to understand the underlying principles behind both models to choose the right technology for your brand.